kmyim/Persistence_Opt_Spectral_Wavelets/README.md

 This repo contains PyTorch compatible functions to compute lower star filtrations of graphs that can be optimised by minimising an objective function.

-Graphs are filtered by their spectral wavelets.
+Graphs are filtered by the spectral wavelets of the normalised graph Laplacian.

+The mathematical details can be explained in this [this talk](https://youtu.be/jUCNSu8xkSs)

 ## Dependencies